 When does the body recover itself, especially after a hard workout?
 It is only in sleep that we can fully recover, this is when the body releases the hormones necessary to repair itself.
 For example, only in deep sleep is Human Growth Hormone released.
 Wonder why babies sleep all day?
 They need to grow and learn.
 We aren’t only recovering from exercise, but our cognitive function as well.

 If you need sleep and try to get up early to work out, choose sleep!
 Also, if you had a hard workout or a high activity day, you’ll need more sleep than usual that day to recover.

 The body secretes hormones during sleep that regulate appetite and metabolism.
 If we are tired, we will more likely reach for that quick sugar-filled food, such as the morning doughnut.
 Sleep also decreases cortisol, the stress hormone.
 Stress contributes to many conditions including obesity.

 The best thing you can do is go to bed at the same time and wake up at the same time.
 How do we know how to sleep and how long?
 It generally runs from 7-9 hours.
-It depends on the person and what was done that day.
+It depends on the person and what feels best for them.
 You will figure out what works best for you.
-If you work strange hours, the best way to handle it is to create a schedule.
+If you work strange hours, the best way to handle it is to create a consistent schedule.